alex-l-kong/EDAV_python_viz/README.md

 RStudio Python blocks don't exactly work like Jupyter notebooks.
 For one, you actually need to call plt.show().
 Also, be careful with chart formatting; be sure to call plt.clf() before each Python block!

 Well, that's pretty much it!
 As mentioned earlier, if you have any issues getting Python set up/interfacing Python with RStudio/etc., please feel free to [email](#contact) me!

-## My Conclusions

-* Guido van Rossum developed Python to make programming easier.
-Sadly, that hasn't really translated to data science yet.
-* The R community, well, feels more like a community.
-You can see it in the effort they put into documenting their work and their discussions.
-* I believe Python suffers in part because it is not a niche programming language.
-R has been around much longer as a data science tool, whereas Python, despite offering very good machine learning/web scraping/NLP libraries, is much newer in the data science field.
-So it's community is much more youthful in that regard, whereas R's is much more experienced.
-* Any other observations?
-Place them here!

 ## Contact